BuildMetricLab

 Typical US wall and ceiling wastage

 Drywall (gypsum board) wastes ~10% on rectangular walls and up to 15% on rooms with many openings or recesses.
-Our defaults reflect common US trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Our defaults reflect common US trade allowances, and can be adjusted upwards for non-standard geometry or downwards where experience supports a lower figure.

 What this tool does not do